Constitution and Bylaws

 Treasurer: The Treasurer will be responsible for receiving and disbursing funds of the organization.
 The Treasurer will maintain all financial and membership records of the Council.
-The Treasurer will submit regular financial and membership reports to the Executive Committee and to the membership at biannual meetings.
+The Treasurer will submit regular financial reports to the Executive Committee and to the membership at biannual meetings.
 The Treasurer will be elected for a two-year term.

 Membership and Marketing: The Membership and Marketing Representative will be responsible for membership records, updates, renewals and inquiries.
 This position will monitor overall membership functions, financial and technical.
 The Membership and Marketing Representative will be responsible for integration of software and website functions.
 The Membership and Marketing Representative will submit regular membership reports.
 The Membership and Marketing Representative will be elected for a two-year term.

 CUNY Representative: The CUNY representative will be selected by the members of CUNY Sector, and will be a member of the CUNY Sector Council.
 The term length will be determined by the CUNY Sector.